-You will study organic reactions and materials encountered in organic chemistry in depth.
-In particular, you will look at the organic chemistry of functional groups such as alcohols, ethers, carbonyl, amines and alkyl halides.
+You will study organic reactions and compounds encountered in organic chemistry in depth.
+In particular, you will look at the organic chemical reaction mechanisms (including aspects of physical organic chemistry) and the reactions of a variety of organic compounds.
 You will also look at carbon-carbon forming reactions and strategies for synthesising target molecules.
-(Lab component.)

 This is not available as a wild module.

 Lab Write-ups (2.5 hours each) – 24%

 Examination (2 hours) – 70%